NATO, Submarines and Looking Back on Tragedy

 However, you know, that guy said hello to me.

-He just happened to be black, as opposed to someone who seen a black person walking down the streets of Woodlawn and the Bronx, it would have been a problem.
+He just happened to be black, as opposed to someone had seen a black person walking down the streets of Woodlawn and the Bronx, it would have been a problem.
+That's what the library understood.

 with Mexican-American people or Asian people or black people,